dfnzhc/Agate/README.md

-# CGT
+# Agate

-CGT(Computer Graphics Toolset) is something useful to computer graphics development.
+Agate is a GPU renderer based on CUDA and Optix7.